danja/foowiki/README.md

 ## Using FooWiki
 Opening http://localhost:3030/foowiki/index.html in a browser will display a list of pages in the Wiki.
 From there it should be self-explanatory, if not, let me know.

+## (More) Experimental Features
+This is the **Foo!**

+In addition to the core pages (see below) there's also a run.html which when called via a pattern like http://localhost:3030/foowiki/run.html?uri=http://hyperdata.it/wiki/Hello%20World%202 will run the source in the content of that page.
+There are examples in the sample data: HelloWorld1 and HelloWorld2 (more docs to follow once I've played with it a bit).

 ## How it works
-Most of the code appears as jQuery-flavoured Javascript inside the HTML files (index.html, page.html and edit.html).
+Most of the code appears as jQuery-flavoured Javascript inside the core HTML files (index.html, page.html and edit.html).
 Could do with refactoring :)

 Queries are composed using (ever-so-simple) templating on foowiki/js/sparql-templates.js.
 The XML results are (crudely) parsed out using jQuery.
 Interaction with the SPARQL server is done using jQuery Ajax.
 Markdown parsing is done by the marked.js lib.